wp-plugins/local-time-clock/readme.txt

 === Local Time Clock ===
 Contributors: enclick
 Donate link: http://www.localtimes.info/
-Tags: clock, flash clock, clock widget, local time, timezone, time, analog clock, digital clock, local times, current time, date, world clock
+Tags: clock, html5 clock, flash clock, mobile clock, clock widget, local time, timezone, time, analog clock, digital clock, local times, current time, date, world clock
-Tested up to: 3.5
+Tested up to: 3.6
 Requires at least: 2.8
 Stable tag: 1.2

 == Description ==

-Display a flash clock on your sidebar set automatically to your location's timezone.
+Display a clock on your sidebar set automatically to your location's timezone.
 Select from a choice of clocks, colors and sizes.

 * A wide range of analog and digital clocks.
-See screenshots tab or designs shown in [localtimes.info/getwidget](http://localtimes.info/get-clock-widget/analog/ "Clock Widget Designs")
+See screenshots tab or designs shown in [localtimes.info/getwidget](http://localtimes.info/getwidget/ "Clock Widget Designs")
 * Choice of size, colors of text, border and background,
 * Automatic adjustment of daylight saving time from the [localtimes.info](http://localtimes.info "Local Times round the world") servers
 * Easy addition of multiple clocks